 Promoting greater equality is an important goal of our research.
-We call the research “rehabilitation engineering and design”, based on the perspective of the person concerned, and we conduct the research in the context of the life situation in which the person finds him or herself – we usually say that our research is about people, technology, education and design in a society for all.
+We call the research “rehabilitation engineering and design”, based on the perspective of the person concerned, and we conduct the research in the context of the life situation in which the persons finds themselves – we usually say that our research is about people, technology, education and design in a society for all.

 Our research addresses the UN’s global Sustainable Development Goals to reduce inequality.
 They emphasize the importance of promoting a society where no one is left out: “ . . . an equal society built upon the principle of equal rights and opportunities for all, regardless of gender, ethnicity, religious beliefs, disability, age and other status,” from Agenda 2030’s definition of Goal 10: Reduced Inequalities (Swedish webpage).